Juniata High School

 Juniata High School is a small, rural, public high school which is one of two high schools operated by the Juniata County School District.
 The students reside in the central and western portions of Juniata County in central Pennsylvania.
-The campus is located centrally in the county in Milford Township and is shared with the school's sole feeder school, Tuscarora Junior High School.
+The campus is located centrally in the county in Fermanagh Township and is shared with the school's sole feeder school, Tuscarora Junior High School.
 Juniata High School provides grades 9th through 12th.
 In the 2016–2017 school year, it had 587 students.

 Extracurriculars

 The Juniata County School District offers a wide variety of clubs, activities and sports at Juniata High School.
 The School offers: FFA, band and chorus, as well as Honor Society.